 Irish Famine Coffin Carrier

-This year's exhibition will have a unique Famine era artefact on display.
+This year's exhibition in Dublin will have a unique Famine era artefact on display.

 This original 19th century coffin carrier played a vital role during the Irish Potato Famine.

 The body of a person who died in the workhouse was placed in a coffin and brought to their final resting place on the coffin carrier.